hsgarn/foosobsplus/README.md

 This is the number of stuffs.
 #### Aces
 This is the number of aces.

-##Codes and Commands
+## Codes and Commands
 The following code scheme will allow you to record every possession in a game by just learning what each position in the code designates and learning only a handful of codes.
 Using these codes, the score and timers can be automatically maintained throughout the match.
 Each position in the code has from 2 to 10 possible mostly intuitive values.
 Below is the breakdown of the code.

-1st position - team: which team has the ball. y - yellow team b - black team x - command trigger (see below for list of commands)
+1st position - team: which team has the ball.</br>
+y - yellow team</br>
+b - black team</br>
+x - command trigger (see below for list of commands)</br>

-2nd position - rod: where is the ball:
+2nd position - rod: where is the ball:</br>
 2 - 2 bar or 3 bar goalie rod.
-These rods are treated as one rod.
+These rods are treated as one rod.</br>
-3 - 3 bar forward rod.
+3 - 3 bar forward rod.</br>
-5 - 5 bar forward rod.
+5 - 5 bar forward rod.</br>
-g - goal (someone scored)
+g - goal (someone scored)</br>
-o - off table
+o - off table</br>
-d - dead ball
+d - dead ball</br>

-3rd position - action: how did the ball get here: a - ace (used when either 5 bar shot in goal from serve, or passed to the 3 from serve and shot from the 3 without any opponent intervention and without missing both the pass and the shot) c - clear (from goalie 2 or 3 rod to past the same team's 5 row) p - pass s - shot d - drop (serving ball after a score or being knocked off the table or after time out called) t - time out r - reset w - reset warning x - penalty (see 4th position for penalty modifiers) y - ball placement after a technical foul shot has been taken e - error (turnover)
+3rd position - action: how did the ball get here:</br>
+a - ace (used when either 5 bar shot in goal from serve, or passed to the 3 from serve and shot from the 3 without any opponent intervention and without missing both the pass and the shot)</br>

-4th position - detail: provides more detail for the action if needed. b - break - used with pass or shot to designate that the attempt was successful, but only because of a lucky break f - stuff - used with shot or pass to indicate shot/pass was stuffed into shooters/passers goal (y3p, ygsf) w - 3 walls 5 bar violation - used with 3rd position set to x s - spin violation - used with 3rd position set to x j - jarring violation - used with 3rd position set to x d - distraction - used with 3rd position set to x t - too many time outs - used with 3rd position set to x p - illegal pass - used with 3rd position set to x x - technical foul - used with 3rd position set to x r - ready protocol violation - used with 3rd position set to x o - other violation - future rules or ones just overlooked - used with 3rd position set to
+c - clear (from goalie 2 or 3 rod to past the same team's 5 row)</br>
+p - pass</br>
+s - shot</br>
+d - drop (serving ball after a score or being knocked off the table or after time out called)</br>
+t - time out</br>
+r - reset</br>
+w - reset warning</br>
+x - penalty (see 4th position for penalty modifiers)</br>
+y - ball placement after a technical foul shot has been taken</br>
+e - error (turnover)</br>

+4th position - detail: provides more detail for the action if needed.</br>
+b - break - used with pass or shot to designate that the attempt was successful, but only because of a lucky break</br>
+f - stuff - used with shot or pass to indicate shot/pass was stuffed into shooters/passers goal (y3p, ygsf)</br>
+w - 3 walls 5 bar violation - used with 3rd position set to x</br>
+s - spin violation - used with 3rd position set to x</br>
+j - jarring violation - used with 3rd position set to x</br>
+d - distraction - used with 3rd position set to x</br>
+t - too many time outs - used with 3rd position set to x</br>
+p - illegal pass - used with 3rd position set to x</br>
+x - technical foul - used with 3rd position set to x</br>
+r - ready protocol violation - used with 3rd position set to x</br>
+o - other violation - future rules or ones just overlooked - used with 3rd position set to </br>

-###Examples (this is laid out in the form of an actual game taking place):
+### Examples (this is laid out in the form of an actual game taking place):
 y5d - ball is on the 5 bar of the yellow team who "has the drop" either due to winning the coin toss, ball off the table, or oppenent scored.  y5d or b5d will always be how a new point, game, and match start out. y3p - ball is passed to the 3 bar bgs - ball shot into black team's goal (score y=1, b=0)